-Some people who have had coronavirus may have difficulties eating and drinking.
+Some people who have had COVID-19 (coronavirus) may have difficulties eating and drinking.
 This can affect your voice and communication.
 You may also become tired more easily or feel breathless at times.

 You naturally hold your breath when you swallow.
 This stops any food or fluid entering the lungs.